Online Police Reports#

 - Both parties agree to make an online report

 These reports will not be investigated by Fort Collins Police.
 The online system simply allows people to document an incident for non-criminal purposes (i.e. insurance).
 Please contact the Colorado Department of Revenue at (303) 205-5600 if you have questions related to reports made through this system.

-* If you'd prefer to make a report to Fort Collins Police Services to document what happened, you may also come to the Records counter at 2221 S Timberline Road to do so.
-Drivers can call police for assistance at the time of the accident if they'd like an officer to respond to the scene, but wait time will vary depending on call volume.
+If you’d prefer to make a report in person to FCPS to document what happened, or if you are not certain if additional follow up will be needed, you may also come to the Records counter at 2221 S Timberline Road to do so (Monday-Friday, 8 a.m. to 5 p.m.).
+Drivers can call police for assistance at the time of the crash* if they'd like an officer to respond to the scene, but wait time will vary depending on call volume.

 Report A Non-Emergency Crime or Incident#

 - This incident happened in the past (not currently in progress)

 - This incident occurred within the city limits of Fort Collins